YPares/porcupine/porcupine-core/examples/example2/Example2.md

-In this text we try to go through our example and explain it step bi step.
+In this text we try to go through our example and explain it step by step.
 Our approach is to put the code step by step and explain the used functions and types.
 Here we go

 ``` Haskell